finos/rune-dsl/documentation/documentation.rst

 * Function
 * Mapping (or *synonym*)

-This documentation details the purpose and features of each type of model component and highlights the relationships that exists among those.
+This documentation details the purpose and features of each type of model component and highlights the relationships that exist among those.
 As the initial live application of the Rosetta DSL, examples from the ISDA CDM will be used to illustrate each of those features.

 Data Component
 --------------